Abhipanda4/RQs_in_Regex_Graphs/README.md

 2. The regular expression is a string formed from the grammar S -> c | c<=k | c+; where c is a color and k is any integer.

 ## Instructions on executing and preparing data graphs

+1. Go into the src folder.
+There are 3 cpp files
+    * partial\_indexing_BFS.cpp : This is responsible for running monte-carlo simulations to calculate a partial index and then answer Regular path Queries using this index.
+    * trans\_closure.cpp : This calculates a full transitive closure for the data graph and uses it to answer the queries.
+    * BFS\_efficient.cpp : This implemenatation uses simple BFS algorithm to find possible paths.